tanzu-end-to-end/end-to-end-workshop/home/workshop/content/setup-environment.md

 url: https://kubeapps.{{ ingress_domain }}/#/c/default/ns/{{ session_namespace }}/apps/new-from-global/bitnami/mysql/versions/6.14.11
 ```

-Within the resulting screen, change the "Name" of the service we're going to deploy to "petclinic-db".
+Within the resulting screen, change the **Name** of the service we're going to deploy to **petclinic-db**.
 Replace all the content in the "YAML" section with the following content.
 ```workshop:copy
 text: |-
   image: